lubeda/appdaemon_pixelt/README.md

 ```
 parameter | meaning
 ----------|----------
-title|selects the json template and is the screen name
+title|selects the "*title*.json" template and equals the screen name
 message|the text to display

 #### To delete a screen from the playlist